AmplitudeAudio/sdk/docs/content/docs/project-setup/09-collection.md

 toc: true
 ---

-The Collection is the first container sound object, and the simplest.
-It organizes and schedules a list of [Sound]({{< relref "08-sound" >}}), which can then be played randomly or sequentially according to a scheduler.
+The Collection is the first container sound object and the simplest.
+It organizes and schedules a list of [Sound]s({{< relref "08-sound" >}}), which can then be played randomly or sequentially according to a scheduler.

 {{< alert >}}
 The flatbuffers schema of this file can be found [here](https://github.com/SparkyStudios/AmplitudeAudioSDK/blob/main/schemas/collection_definition.fbs).